AdobeDocs/adobeio-codelabs-custom-events/lessons/lesson2.md

   }
 }
 ```

 2. Fill in the required credentials
-Filling in the information from lesson 1 console integration
+Filling in the information from lesson 1 console integration, you can choose import from `.env` file or other ways you are comfortable with
 ```javascript
 EVENTS_ORG_ID=
 EVENTS_API_KEY=